hayaAbdulaziz/Tic-Tac-Toe/README.md

  ### Document your planning and tell a story about your development process and problem-solving strategy.
 List of problems and their solution:
-1-The problem is let Player1 was defined inside function Play () Solve it to be outside function.
+* The problem is let Player1 was defined inside function Play () Solve it to be outside function.
-2-in addEventListener The problem was that one could be marked above another mark and its changes solved by{once: true}
+* in addEventListener The problem was that one could be marked above another mark and its changes solved by{once: true}
-3-The problem with replay()I cleared the previous game but I was unable to start a new game Solve it by adding addEventListener after an command remove 4-The problem was that let let moveCount+= 1; function getWinner () help determine Tie.
+* The problem with replay()I cleared the previous game but I was unable to start a new game Solve it by adding addEventListener after an command remove
+* The problem was that let let moveCount+= 1; function getWinner () help determine Tie.
 Solved it was moveCount=٠ starting from zero

 ### List unsolved problems which would be fixed in future iterations.